Launch Recite Me assistive technology myaccountMyAccount login image

 • will your business result in a noticeable increase in traffic or people calling at your home?

-• will your business disturb your neighbours at unreasonable hours or create nuisance such as noise or smells?
+• will your business disturb your neighbours at unreasonable hours or create a nuisance such as noise or smells?

 If you think you need planning permission you can apply online on the ePlanning Scotland website.
 If you live in a council house you should contact your local housing office.